Peter Doig: Artistic practice

 Traces of human civilisation in natural settings are a cornerstone of Doig's works, and his so-called 'Concrete Cabins' are exemplary of this theme.
 As well as private homes and other dwellings in Canada and the USA, Doig created a series of paintings and works on paper of Le Corbusier's modernist communal living apartments known as l'Unité d’Habitation located at Briey-en-Forêt, in France.
 In 1991, Doig was involved with a group of architects and artists known as La Première Rue who worked on the restoration of the building.
 The modern urban structures are partially revealed and hidden by the forest that surrounds them, a characteristic Doig explores in his works of the subject.
-Doig explained, "I had no idea that I might paint the building, I just was there sort of literally scrapping paint off the inside of the building, scraping the varnish off.
+Doig explained, "I had no idea that I might paint the building, I just was there sort of literally scraping paint off the inside of the building, scraping the varnish off.
 But then, you know, walking around the building and taking photographs of it, I realised that the photographs reminded me of some of the paintings I had already made, and I thought, ‘Maybe I could paint- maybe paint this building as well’.
 So, I started experimenting with these, you know, drawings and photographing and filming it and getting more and more excited about what I was seeing, really."